why2011btv/why2011btv.github.io/ML.md

 5. Spilt the dataset into 10-fold vs 2-fold, which one yields model with higher variance?
 And which one yields model with higher bias?
   - 10-fold has higher variance; 2-fold has higher bias.
 6. What is regularization?
+  - A process that changes the result answer to be "simpler": L1 & L2 regularization; dropout; cross-validation
   - This technique discourages learning a more complex or flexible model, so as to avoid the risk of overfitting.
 It significantly reduces the variance of the model, without substantial increase in its bias.
 Using L1 Norm (Lasso) or L2 Norm (Ridge) can achieve regularization.
 7. What is the cost function of logistic regression?
   - ![1*CQpbokNStSnBDA9MdJWU_A](https://user-images.githubusercontent.com/32129905/145099928-3665389e-9b2d-44ce-96be-4e730fcb10d2.png)
 8. What is ROC?
 AUC?